Seneca people: After the American Revolution

+Caroline G. Parker (Jigonhsasee), Seneca activist and one of the signatories of the Haudenosaunee women's petition sent to President John Tyler to defend Indigenous lands.

-With the Iroquois League dissolved, the nation settled in new villages along Buffalo Creek, Tonawanda Creek, and Cattaraugus Creek in western New York.
+With the Haudenosaunee League dissolved, the nation settled in new villages along Buffalo Creek, Tonawanda Creek, and Cattaraugus Creek in western New York.
 The Seneca, Onondaga, Cayuga, and Mohawk, as allies of the British, were required to cede all their lands in New York State at the end of the war, as Britain ceded its territory in the Thirteen Colonies to the new United States.
 The late-war Seneca settlements were assigned to them as their reservations after the Revolutionary War, as part of the Treaty of Fort Stanwix in 1784.
 Although the Oneida and Tuscarora were allies of the rebels, they were also forced to give up most of their territory.

 On July 8, 1788, the Seneca (along with some Mohawk, Oneida, Onondaga, and Cayuga tribes) sold rights to land east of the Genesee River in New York to Oliver Phelps and Nathaniel Gorham of Massachusetts.

 On November 11, 1794, the Seneca (along with the other Haudenosaunee nations) signed the Treaty of Canandaigua with the United States, agreeing to peaceful relations.
 On September 15, 1797, at the Treaty of Big Tree, the Seneca sold their lands west of the Genesee River, retaining ten reservations for themselves.
 The sale opened up the rest of Western New York for settlement by European Americans.
 On January 15, 1838, the US and some Seneca leaders signed the Treaty of Buffalo Creek, by which the Seneca were to relocate to a tract of land west of the state of Missouri, but most refused to go.

 The majority of the Seneca in New York formed a modern elected government, the Seneca Nation of Indians, in 1848.
 The Tonawanda Seneca Nation split off, choosing to keep a traditional form of tribal government.
 Both tribes are federally recognized in the United States.